 The three wind algorithms have been used to derive wind measurements for profiles of the PBL for comparison with a nearby rawinsonde and Mesonet station.
 The rawinsonde wind profiles used for comparison were from Norman, Oklahoma (OUN).
+Rawinsonde wind measurements are specified to be accurate to within $1 \text{ m s}^{-1}$ for each u and v component.
 The upper-air station is located less than a kilometer away from where the SMARTSonde flights for this study were conducted.
 The ground near the rawinsonde site is relatively flat, so terrain effects are minimal.
-Therefore, the rawinsonde observations are expected to be representative of the SMARTSonde observations.
-While the times of the radiosonde launches do not exactly match the times of the SMARTSonde profiles, the profiles compared were always within 2 h of each other.
+Therefore, the rawinsonde observations are expected to be representative of the SMARTSonde profiles, the profiles compared were always within 2 h of each other.

 The Oklahoma Mesonet consists of 110 stations throughout the state that measure air temperature, humidity, barometric pressure, wind speed and direction, rainfall, solar radiation, and soil temperatures (Brock et al., 1995; McPherson et al., 2007).
-The

-- 15 National Weather Center (NWC) Mesonet was used for additional comparison.
+The National Weather Center (NWC) Mesonet was used for additional comparison.
 The Mesonet station is maintained by the Oklahoma Climatological Survey (OCS); data are archived for public use with one minute resolution.
-The main advantage of using the NWC Mesonet observation is that the wind data, which is measured at 10 m a.g.l., at the moment of the SMARTSonde's takeoff can be used for comparison.
-This shows if the wind changes significantly between the rawinsonde observation time and the time - of the SMARTSonde flight.
+The main advantage of using the NWC Mesonet observation is that the wind data, which is measured at 10 m a.g.l. (above ground level), at the moment of the SMARTSonde's takeoff can be used for comparison.
+This shows if the 10 m wind changes significantly between the rawinsonde observation time and the time of the SMARTSonde flight.
+Wind speed and direction measurements from the NWC Mesonet station are accurate within $0.3 \text{ m}^{-1}$ and $3^{\circ}$ , respectively.